Transportation in Taiwan: Conventional rail

+The Taiwan Railways Administration (TRA) is the national conventional passenger railway operator in Taiwan, established on 5 March 1948.
+Railway services began in 1891 between Keelung and Hsinchu under mainland China's Qing Dynasty, with a complete reform intended under the Japanese Colonial Government.
+This Japanese influence remains in TRA's various operations today, where JR (Japan Railways) tack layout, fare gates, and signage can still be observed.
+With increased competition from the Taiwan High Speed Rail for long-distance services on the west coast, TRA has begun placing emphases on commuter and tourist services.

 Urban transit

-There are five urban transit systems in Taiwan: Taipei Metro, New Taipei Metro, Taichung Metro, Taoyuan Metro, and Kaohsiung Rapid Transit.
+There are five urban transit systems in Taiwan: Taipei Metro, New Taipei Metro, Taichung Metro, Taoyuan Metro, and Kaohsiung Metro.

 Taipei Metro opened in 1996 and runs on an extensive network of both Multiple Unit for the high-capacity system as well as VAL for the medium-capacity system throughout the metropolitan area of Taipei.
 The metro system operates 6 lines consisting of 131 stations.

-Kaohsiung Rapid Transit opened in 2008 and runs a metro network throughout the metropolitan area of Kaohsiung.
-The Red and Orange lines opened on 9 March and 14 September, 2008 respectively.
-Future lines are planned in order to parts of Greater Kaohsiung as well as Pingtung County.
+Kaohsiung Metro is a metro system that currently has two lines, the Red line, and the Orange line consisting of 37 Stations.
+Both of these lines opened In 2008.
+Along with these lines, the Yellow line is under construction, and will cover nearly 42% of the city's population, having an expected daily ridership of 180,000 and is to be completed by 2028.
+The metro currently runs in 3 car sets manufactured by Siemens.

 The Taoyuan Metro is a metro system with one operational line, one in construction, and one in planning.
 (Airport MRT, green, brown).
 The Airport MRT serves Taoyuan, Taipei and New Taipei after it opened in March 2017.

-Taichung Metro officially began operation on April 25, 2021 with its Green Line opening.
+Taichung Metro officially began operation on April 25, 2021, with its Green Line opening.
 In addition to Taichung, the network will also serve the Changhua and Nantou counties.
 The metro will start off with 3 main lines (green, blue, and orange), with four other lines planned.

-The Tainan Mass Rapid Transit System (台南捷運) was postponed by the Ministry of Transportation and Communications in January 2010 due to fear of insufficient riders and construction costs.
-The government has instead chosen to upgrade current rail systems and buses.

-The Hsinchu Mass Rapid Transit System (新竹捷運) was postponed by the Ministry of Transportation and Communications in January 2010 due to doubts about whether the transit system would be beneficial in the short term.
+Buses

+Various conventional urban and intercity bus operators conduct services in Taipei and other major cities.
+Some of the most notable players include Taipei Bus (台北客運) and Capitol Bus (首都客運).

+Taichung and Chiayi BRT

+Taichung's BRT (Bus Rapid Transit) was the first BRT system in Taiwan, spanning 17.1 kilometres (10.6 mi) from Taichung TRA Station to Providence University via the Taiwan Boulevard, containing 21 dedicated right-of-way stations.
+This line was shut down and converted to a dedicated bus lane on July 8, 2015.

+Chiayi's Bus Rapid Transit system remains in service, connecting Chiayi High Speed Rail station to downtown Chiayi City via Chiayi County.
+It uses dedicated bus lanes and GPS-controlled traffic signals to speed up commutes between terminals.